 Combine Sugar, Corn Syrup and Water by Heating

-Add Of Drug in Solvent
+Add Drug in Solvent

-Add Of Polymer, Color, and Flavor Etc.
+Add Polymer, Color, and Flavor Etc.

-Poured Into Mold of Desired Shape and Size to Forming a Candy
+Poured into Mold Desired Shape and Size to Form a Candy

-Sealing And Wrapping Of Candy in Polyethylene Wrapping
+Seal and Wrap Candy in Polyethylene [31].

 Evaluation Parameter

-Organoleptic properties [32]: The prepared lozenges were evaluated for its organoleptic properties like taste, odor, color, softness, and shape.
+Organoleptic properties: The prepared lozenges were evaluated for organoleptic properties like taste, odor, color, softness, and shape.
 Organoleptic properties refer to the sensory characteristics of a substance that can be perceived by the human senses, particularly taste, smell, texture, and appearance.
 These properties are often used to evaluate the quality of food, beverages, and other substances.
-For example, the flavor, aroma, color, and texture of a food item are all organoleptic properties that can influence its overall appeal and consumer satisfaction.
+For example, the flavor, aroma, color, and texture of a food item are all organoleptic properties that can influence its overall appeal and consumer satisfaction [32].

 Thickness: Thickness of the lozenges were measured using vernier calipers.
-The thickness of a lozenge tablet refers to the distance between its two opposite surfaces, usually measured in millimeters.
-[33] It is an important parameter in pharmaceutical manufacturing because it can affect factors such as disintegration rate, ease of swallowing, and overall stability of the tablet.
-[34] The thickness of lozenge tablets is determined during the manufacturing process and is controlled to meet specific requirements set by regulatory agencies or product specifications.
-The test was performed for three lozenges and standard deviation was calculated.
-[35]
+The thickness of a lozenge tablet refers to the distance between its two opposite surfaces, usually measured in millimeters [33].
+It is an important parameter in pharmaceutical manufacturing because it can affect factors such as disintegration rate, ease of swallowing, and overall stability of the tablet [34].
+The thickness of lozenge tablets is determined during the manufacturing process, and it is controlled to meet specific requirements set by regulatory agencies or product specifications.
+The test was performed for three lozenges and standard deviation was calculated [35].

 Hardness: Using a Pfizer pill hardness tester, the result was ascertained.
-Three lozenges were tested, and the standard deviation was determined.
-[36]
+Three lozenges were tested, and the standard deviation was determined [36].

 Disintegration time: Lozenges were taken and put into a disintegrator.
-The disintegration time was determined in pH6.8 artificial saliva fluid at 37ºc and 100 rpm [37].
-Disintegration time was found to be in the range of 16 min and 59 min.
+The disintegration time was determined in artificial saliva fluid, of pH 6.8, at 37ºC and 100 rpm [37].
+Disintegration time was found to be in the range of 16 minutes and 59 minutes.
 The disintegration time of lozenge tablets refers to the period it takes for the tablet to break down into smaller particles or to dissolve completely when placed in a suitable medium, typically water or saliva.
-This parameter is crucial in pharmaceutical manufacturing as it directly impacts the efficacy and
+This parameter is crucial in pharmaceutical manufacturing as it directly impacts the efficacy and bioavailability of the active ingredients in the tablet.
+Faster disintegration times generally mean quicker release of the active ingredients, which

-Bioavailability of the active ingredients in the tablet.
-Faster disintegration times generally mean quicker release of the active ingredients, which can be advantageous for medications designed for rapid onset of action, such as Pain relievers or cough suppressants.
-Regulatory authorities often specify disintegration time requirements for tablets to ensure their quality and effectiveness.
-In the united states pharmacopeia (USP 35), the disintegration time of nystatin lozenges is 90 minutes.[38]
+can be advantageous for medications designed for rapid onset of action, such as pain relievers, cough suppressants, etc. Regulatory authorities often specify disintegration time requirements for tablets to ensure their quality and effectiveness.
+In the United States, pharmacopeia (USP 35), the disintegration time of nystatin lozenges is 90 minutes [38].

-RESULT AND DISCUSSION
+RESULTS AND DISCUSSION

-Lozenges in 4 different doses and were successfully prepared with the blank ones by using molding and F3 is best.
+Lozenges in 4 different doses were successfully prepared with blank(s) by using molding techniques; F3 being the best.
 All the formulations showed good physical appearance.
-The gelatin used in the molding method as binder enabled the lozenges containing low-dose bentonite to keep their shape due to its gelling feature.
+The gelatin used in the molding method as binder enabled the lozenges containing low dose of bentonite to keep their shape due to its gelling characteristic.

 Figure 3: Lozenges

-Organoleptic properties: The prepared lozenges' taste, odor, color, softness, and shape are all designed to fulfill specific purposes.
-The patient finds the organoleptic qualities to be at an acceptable level.
-Organoleptic properties is the results are given in Table 2.
+Organoleptic properties: The prepared lozenges' taste, odor, color, softness, and shape were all designed to fulfill specific purposes.
+The patients observed the organoleptic qualities at an acceptable level.
+Organoleptic properties are shown in Table 2.

 Table 2: Organoleptic properties of lozenges: